 Prince Eddy: The King Britain Never Had by Andrew Cook.
 Biography of King Edward VII's scandalous eldest son, Prince Albert Victor, who died in early adulthood.

 The King in Love: Edward VII's Mistresses by Theo Aronson.
 An account of the loves of the celebrated royal womanizer, including his official mistresses, Lillie Langtry, Daisy Warwick and Alice Keppel.

 Daisy: The Life and Loves of the Countess of Warwick by Sushila Anand.
 A colorful biography, based on correspondence and family papers.
 A mistress of the future King Edward VII, Daisy lived a life of decadent luxury, then suddenly became a political activist in the 20th century.

 The Darling Daisy Affair by Theo Lang.
-The full story, for the first time, of the secret affair between Frances, Countess of Warwick and the Prince of Wales, later King Edward VII.
-Published in 1966.
+The full story of the secret affair between Frances, Countess of Warwick and the Prince of Wales, later King Edward VII.

 Mrs. Keppel & Her Daughter by Diana Souhami.
 This book deals more with Mrs. Keppel's daughter Violet than Mrs. Keppel herself, but contains enough detail about the king's mistress to be of interest to royalty fans.